Kemi-creates/CassavaScan_AI/README.md

 | Cassava Mosaic Disease (CMD) | 86% |
 | Healthy | 79% |

-The model performs strongest on CMD and Healthy — the two most common real-world cases.
+The model performs strongest on CMD and Healthy, the two most common real-world cases.
 Minority class detection is an area that is acknowledged to need more improvements, requiring more labeled training data.